DH Credentials for Graduate Students

 The Graduate Certificate in Digital Humanities is directed by Stewart Varner, Managing Director of the Price Lab for Digital Humanities in consultation with the Lab’s Executive Committee.

 Once a small corner of the humanities, Digital Humanities has exerted a notable influence on literary studies, history, cultural studies, archaeology, and anthropology, and has radically changed the way that many scholars conduct research and share work.
 As humanities fields evolve to incorporate and critique digital tools and methods, an increasing number of scholars are finding it necessary to expand their digital understanding.
 While grad students may be able to learn specific tools and methods on their own or through their coursework, the purpose of the DH Certificate is to offer a somewhat systematic program of study as well as an official credential of training and proficiency.
 Students who successfully complete the requirements of the certificate will develop the insight to be both thoughtful users of technology and sophisticated critics digital work.

 The Graduate Certificate in Digital Humanities requires students to complete three courses, attend multiple extracurricular training opportunities and participate in the DH community at Penn.

-Students must complete at least 3 Courses designated as DH.
+Students must complete three courses where they build a digital project and/or use advanced digital research techniques to complete course assignments.
 The goal at this level is for students to practice integrating digital humanities practice into academic work in non-trivial and critical ways.

 One of these courses may be a project-centered independent study.
 The other two courses should be explicitly DH in focus and/or courses where the student works with the instructor to develop a digital component as part of the course requirements (such as a digital project instead of a traditional paper).

 Students will attend two intensive summer institutes (such as Dream Lab, HILT and DHSI) or attend one intensive summer institute AND 4 qualifying Digital Humanities workshops/tutorials/THATCamps.
 The Price Lab will maintain a list of qualifying training opportunities and students may petition to have additional opportunities count.

 Graduate Student Working Group: